Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Experiments

-\textbf{Network Architecture.} Following the previous works \cite{u2pl,pcr}, both the student and teacher networks adopt ResNet-101 \cite{resnet} pretrained on ImageNet \cite{imagenet} as the backbone and Deeplabv3+ \cite{deeplabv3+} as the decoder.
+We employ DeepLabV3+ \cite{deeplabv3+} and SegFormer \cite{segformer} as the basic segmentation architectures.
+For DeepLabV3+, following the previous works \cite{u2pl,contrast2,pcr}, ResNet-101 \cite{resnet} (for VOC and City) and Xception-65 \cite{xception} (for COCO) pretrained on ImageNet \cite{imagenet} are adopted as the feature backbones.
 Similar to the inherent classification head, an extra feature head is appended following the ASPP module \cite{Deeplab}.
 Both heads are composed of two Conv-BN-ReLU-Dropout blocks.
 However, the feature head differs in mapping the shared features to a 256-dimensional representation space instead of the label space.

-\textbf{Evaluation Protocols.} All evaluations are conducted with the classification head of the teacher network.
-For PASCAL VOC 2012, single-scale evaluation is performed on the center-cropped images, while for Cityscapes, sliding window evaluation is employed to preserve the original image resolution.
-Then the mean of Intersection of Union (mIoU) is adopted as the metric to assess the segmentation performance of our model.
-The reported results are measured on the validation sets of both datasets.
+For SegFormer, we perform experiments using a Mix Transformer B4 (MiT-B4) \cite{segformer} pretrained on ImageNet \cite{imagenet} as the backbone.
+Furthermore, a similar Linear-Dropout-Linear structure to the classification head is integrated into the decoder, serving as the feature head with a 256-dimensional mapping.